Panama revokes registration of last migrant rescue ship in central Mediterranean

 Italy has previously attacked the European Union for its lack of support on immigration and has threatened to refuse to back the bloc’s multi-year budget.

-Reporting by Stephen Jewkes; Editing by Edmund Blair
+Reporting by Stephen Jewkes; Editing by Edmund Blair and Catherine Evans